Song

 How much money does Replica make?

-Replica by Oneohtrix Point Never is modeled at $20K-$85K/year per year on the artist side, with gross track revenue and ownership context separated below.
+Replica by Oneohtrix Point Never is estimated at $20K-$85K/year on the artist side, with gross track revenue and ownership context separated below.

 Takeaway: Replica is one of the stronger modeled catalog earners here because replay demand and ownership context both support a durable annual range.